UI Layers Merger: Merging UI layers via Visual Learning and Boundary Prior: Methodology

 \section{Methodology}

-In this section, we introduce the details about the proposed approach UI Layers Merger (UILM).
-As illustrated in Fig.~\ref{fig2}, we present a dynamic data augmentation approach, and design the Merging Area Detector.
+In this section, we introduce the details about the proposed method.
+As illustrated in Fig.~\ref{fig2}, we present a dynamic data augmentation approach, and design the Merging Area Detector (MAD).
 The segmentation map encodes the boundary information and the location of the UI components.
 By adding the segmentation map to the UI images, MAD can utilize spatial information of layers to condition the proposal bounding features.
 The layers merging algorithm can merge fragmented layers into UI components.
-After merging the layers, they can be transformed into one single image layer which can significantly reduce the complexity of layers in the UI design drafts and improve the quality of generated code.
+After merging the layers, they can be transformed into one single image type layer which can significantly reduce the complexity of layers in the UI design drafts and improve the quality of generated code.